 A look at Russian history’s darkest aspects.

-The plan of Jewish ex-partisans to kill six million Germans after WW 2 to avenge the six million murdered Jews in the Holocaust.
+At the end of WW II, Jewish ex-partisans came up with a plan to kill six million Germans as a way to avenge the six million murdered Jews in the… read more